Home » Symptoms » Dog Symptoms A-Z » Mammary Gland Enlargement

 Mammary Gland Enlargement in Dogs

-Are you unsure what is wrong with your pet?
-Feel free to use our symptom checker for more clarity.
+Unsure about what’s wrong with your pet?
+Feel free to use our Symptom Checker for more clarity

-Mammary gland enlargement in dogs refers to a noticeable Swelling or enlargement of the mammary glands, which can occur in both female and male dogs.
+Mammary gland enlargement in dogs refers to a noticeable swelling or enlargement of the mammary glands, which can occur in both female and male dogs.
 This change can have various causes and should be carefully observed.

 Can Occur with the Following Diseases: